github/opensource.guide/overviews/mastering-markdown/index.md

 <a id="syntax" title="Basic syntax" class="toc-item"></a>
 ## Basic syntax

-Here's an overview of Markdown syntax that you can use anywhere on GitHub.com, or your own text files:
+Here's an overview of Markdown syntax that you can use anywhere on GitHub.com or in your own text files.

 ### Formatting text